Breastfeeding works on a simple supply and demand principle.

 34. Dandelion

-Used in Chinese and Native American medicine those little flowers in your backyard may help boost your milk supply.
+Used in Chinese and Native American medicine, those little flowers in your backyard may help boost your milk supply.

-They have been used for centuries to aid the recovery after birth and to help stimulate breast milk.
+They have been used for centuries to aid recovery after birth and to help stimulate breast milk.

 The dandelion flower is all edible even its stalks and leaves so you can have it in a soup or as a side with your main meal or even enjoy a cup of dandelion tea.